 Click here to receive your free coupon.

-David Kelly has joined the RW360 team as our Chief Operating Officer.
+David Kelly has joined the RW360 team as our COO.
 He previously served as a Vice President of Learning and Development Manager at Wells Fargo, where he focused on delivering learning solutions to improve talent development, and team member engagement and retention.
 He especially enjoys focusing on providing tactical support in areas of learning related to resource coordination, processes, project management and initiative development.
 He has been married to Amanda since 1999 and has two teenage children.
 We are thrilled to see how God is going to use David’s gifts to enhance our ability to serve the church with transformative training resources.

 Permission to distribute: Please feel free to download, print, or electronically share this message in its entirety for non-commercial purposes with as many people as you like.